 The public healthcare system has some gaps in it.
-These include things like dental coverage and vision care.
+These include things like dental coverage, vision care, chiropractors and of course mental health care practitioners.
 Prescription medications are another common expense Canadians have to fund out-of-pocket.

 Self-employed Ontarians still have coverage under the Ontario Health Insurance Plan, or OHIP.
 You can still visit the ER or see your doctor, so long as you have a valid health card.

 As discussed, OHIP doesn't cover every medical expense you're likely to encounter.
 That's why so many Canadian employers offer health insurance as part of their benefits plans.

 Not all Canadian employers offer supplemental health insurance.
 Self-employed Ontarians most definitely don't have access to company-sponsored benefits plans.

 Nonetheless, supplemental health insurance is a good idea for the self-employed.
 A private health insurance plan can help you get access to the coverage you need.